 I was supposed to post my review of this book this morning.
-But I have really good reasons why I didn’t, and they are even apropo to the topic–lucky me!
+But I have really good reasons why I didn’t, and they are even apropos to the topic—lucky me!

 I spent the majority of today in the urgent care, and then the rest of it in the ER.

-So, I went to help in Sophia’s classroom early this morning, and got back home around 9:20 am, to find The Maestro still in bed.
+I went to help in my daughter’s classroom early this morning, and came home around 9:20 am to find my husband still in bed.
 His breathing sounded awful, and when he finally did wake up, he felt horrendous.
-So I told him to get in the car, ’cause we were off to the Urgent Care.
+So I told him to get in the car and we were off to the Urgent Care.

 Note: I was not there.
-I am getting all of this information from The Maestro, who is a known exaggerator.
+I am getting all of this information from my husband, who is a known exaggerator.
 But she definitely refused him the hoped-for Z-Pack and told him he’d be fine.
 And, he can be a bit of a baby when he’s sick, even he admits that much.

 After a couple days he was feeling better.
 Except there was always this kind of lingering cough and chest congestion.
 And THAT kept getting worse.

 And then came today.

 So everything at the Urgent Care took forever.
 I had my youngest daughter with me, so I waited in the lobby while she drew pictures and I played Words With Friends.
 My husband texted me updates for the entire two hours we were there, and apparently the doctor was really worried.
 He ordered an albuterol treatment first because he suspected he was having asthma issues due to the illness he had had last week.
 (This is what I also suspected, especially since our oldest daughter was just diagnosed with illness-induced asthma yesterday!)
 But, when things didn’t clear up enough after the treatment, the doctor referred him to the ER, and I got this text: